pierrellompart21/pierrellompart21/README.md

 🔹 **AI-driven Chemist** designing **next-gen molecules** with Transformers, Graph Neural Networks & Active Learning.
 🔹 **Chemical Space Explorer**, taming massive datasets to more effectively extract molecular series of high potential.
 🔹 **Molecular Modeler**, simulating **protein-ligand & protein-protein dynamics** to understand the key players of their interactions.
-🔹 **Tinkerer & Innovator**, crafting new **methods for scaffold hopping, hit expansion, and more** from medicinal chemistry concepts to deep learning applications.
+🔹 **Tinkerer & Innovator**, crafting new **methods for scaffold hopping & hit expansion** from medicinal chemistry concepts to deep learning applications.

 ---